 Development of High-yielding and Valueadded Soybean Germplasm and Varieties Dr. Safiullah Pathan, Project Director The goal of this research is to increase the profitability of small farmers by cultivating identitypreserved (IP), new, specialty soybean varieties.
 IP is a specialty type of grain guaranteed not to be comingled with any other grain type.
 The project has two goals.
 One is to develop conventional, non-genetically modified (non-GM), food-grade soybean varieties for tofu production, with stable, higher yields across environments.
 The second is to identify a gene or genes related to food-grade traits in soybeans.
 During fiscal year 2016, the following progress was made on the project.
 To develop conventional tofu-type soybean varieties, four crossbred varieties were made in July 2015.
-Then, F1 (first-generation) seeds were sent to Don Heil Farms, Upala, Costa Rica, in November 2015 and grown in a winter nursery so that future generations could be produced more guickly.
-In the U.S., only one generation can be grown per vear; however, three generations can be produced in Costa Rica, due to the presence of perfect weather to grow soybeans yearround.
+Then, F1 (first-generation) seeds were sent to Don Heil Farms, Upala, Costa Rica, in November 2015 and grown in a winter nursery so that future generations could be produced more quickly.
+In the U.S., only one generation can be grown per year; however, three generations can be produced in Costa Rica, due to the presence of perfect weather to grow soybeans yearround.
 Using a winter nursery greatly reduces the time for varieties to develop.
 Five more new crosses were made in July 2016.
 Two high-yielding and high-oleic acid (a monosaturated omega-9 fatty acid)-content prospective soybean lines were crossed with three other tofu-type soybean lines.
 Later, these F1 seeds were also sent to Costa Rica, to grow in a winter nursery to advance the generations.
 Generation advancement (from F1 to F3, first to third generations) of four populations was made during the summer of 2015 in Costa Rica.
-Also, eight tofu-type soybean varieties and Soybean seedlings.
+Also, eight tofu-type soybean varieties and advanced lines were evaluated at Lincoln University's George Washington Carver Farm during the summer of 2016.
+Based on yield and other phenotypic (physical) data, a number of the best soybean lines were selected to further evaluate for yield and other food-grade traits, such as protein, oil, sugar, seed size, seed color, etc.